My Story:

 What do you think are the drawbacks of online learning and how do you overcome them as a teacher?

-Another possible drawback of online learning is I cannot easily see how students are progressing with their projects.
-We all learn differently, and this is much easier to pick up on in person.
-To overcome this during an online class, I ask students to send me 'update' photos so that I can assist the learning experience by giving feedback.
-I also respect if the individual student wishes not to receive feedback.
+It is well known that we all learn differently, and this is much easier to pick up in person.
+To overcome this during an online class, I encourage students to share photos of their progress so that I can assist the learning experience by giving feedback.
+I also respect if the individual prefers not to share their work for feedback.

 What would you say to someone thinking of booking onto a Stitch Sanctuary online class for the first time?